mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 ## **_Credits_**

-This project is inspired by [GoOutdoors](https://www.gooutdoors.co.uk/).
-And the code is taken by following the Boutique Ado project from Code Institite.
+* This project is inspired by [GoOutdoors](https://www.gooutdoors.co.uk/).
+The code is taken by following the Boutique Ado project from Code Institite.